Improved Corporate Average Fuel Efficiency

 Corporate Average Fuel Efficiency

 Our target for fiscal 2016 is a 35% improvement in corporate average fuel efficiency from the fiscal 2005 level (as measured by corporate average fuel efficiency standards in the Japanese, the United States, European and Chinese markets).
-Our result in fiscal 2013 was a 31.5% improvement from the fiscal 2005 level.
+In fiscal 2014, the target was achieved ahead of schedule.

 Top-level Efficiency in Various Classes